Azure Service Fabric Cluster targets have been supported since Octopus 2018.5.

 - Select Azure Service Fabric Cluster from the list of available targets and click Next.

 - Fill out the necessary fields, being sure to provide a unique role that clearly identifies your Azure Service Fabric Cluster target.

-- After clicking Save, your deployment target will be added and go through a health check to ensure Octopus can connect to it.
+- After clicking Save your deployment target will be added and a health check task will run to ensure Octopus can connect to the target.

 Deploying to Service Fabric Targets